Brian Hill (American football): Atlanta Falcons (first stint)

-Hill was drafted by the Atlanta Falcons in the fifth round, 156th overall, in the 2017 NFL draft.
+Hill was selected by the Atlanta Falcons in the fifth round, 156th overall, in the 2017 NFL draft.
 He was the 16th running back selected in that year's draft, as well as one of 2 Wyoming players selected (the other being Chase Roullier).
 He was waived by the Falcons on October 14, 2017, and was re-signed to the practice squad.

 Cincinnati Bengals

 On November 14, 2017, Hill was signed by the Cincinnati Bengals off the Falcons' practice squad.
 He finished his rookie season with 11 carries for 37 yards to go along with two receptions for 36 yards.

 On September 1, 2018, Hill was waived by the Bengals.

 Atlanta Falcons (second stint)

 On September 3, 2018, Hill was signed to the Falcons' practice squad.
 He was promoted to the active roster on September 11, 2018.
 In Week 16, against the Carolina Panthers, he had eight carries for 115 rushing yards.
 Overall, he finished the 2018 season with 20 carries for 157 rushing yards.

 In the 2019 season, Hill appeared in 12 games and finished with 323 rushing yards and two rushing touchdowns to go along with 10 receptions for 69 receiving yards and one receiving touchdown.

 On March 16, 2020, the Falcons placed an original-round restricted free agent tender on Hill.
 He signed the one-year contract on April 18, 2020.
 In Week 17 against the Tampa Bay Buccaneers, Hill recorded 136 yards from scrimmage during the 44–27 loss.
 In the 2020 season, Hill appeared in 16 games and started one.
 He finished with 100 carries for 465 rushing yards and one rushing touchdown to go along with 25 receptions for 199 receiving yards.